 Best Japanese restaurants in Central London

-Where: 50 Frith Street, London, W1D 4SQ
+Where: 50 Frith Street, Soho, W1D 4SQ

 What: With fewer than 30 covers and minimal décor, there isn’t too much to distract from the open kitchen’s theatre at this hidden Soho gem.
-Watch as the skilful chefs prepare morsels of sashimi, sushi and snacks alongside extravagantly presented salads and the main event here: kobe.
+Watch as the skilful chefs prepare morsels of sashimi, sushi and snacks alongside extravagantly presented salads and the main event here: Kobe.
 Engawa is one of just a handful of Japanese restaurants in London to offer this exclusive beef (which is often referred to as the ‘caviar of meat’) but be warned, whatever the cut, it comes with a lofty price tag.

-Where: 2 Ham Yard, W1D 7DT
+Where: 2 Ham Yard, Soho, W1D 7DT

 What: Kazu blends traditional minimalist looks (bare wood, a sushi counter, and an open kitchen) with a friendly welcome and some contemporary flourishes on a menu that’s both generous and not as expensive as it once was.
 All-in set lunches offer particularly good value for the likes of chicken teriyaki, prawn tempura and tofu steak – all served with miso soup, rice, salad and oranges for dessert – though expect to pay more for standalone sushi.

-Where: 64 Charlotte Street, W1T 4QD
+Where: 64 Charlotte Street, Fitzrovia, W1T 4QD

 What: Spread across two floors in a prime location off Soho Square, this neon-splashed nightclub of a restaurant is as trendy as they come.
 A champion of Nikkei cuisine (a fusion of Japanese and Peruvian), Chotto Matte is flashy and bold in every respect, from brightly coloured sushi platters to the inventive cocktail list.
 High prices for small portions make this an expensive prospect, so if you’re on a budget, we’d suggest one of the better-value set menus.

-Where: 11-13 Frith Street, W1D 4RB
+Where: 11-13 Frith Street, Soho, W1D 4RB